ConnectedPlacesCatapult/TomboloVisualisationSuite/README.md

 Once the CDE backend server and frontend UI are running you can access the CDE in your browser at url `http://localhost:4200`.

+Changes to source files are automatically detected during local development

 Configuration
 -------------

-The CDE is preconfigured to run as using the MacOS local development instructions above.
+The CDE is preconfigured to run using the macOS local development instructions above.
 If your installation requirements are different then you will need to reconfigure the system.

 [node-config](https://github.com/lorenwest/node-config) is used for app configuration.
 The base configuration